defenseunicorns/pepr/docs/module.md

 1. **Build and deploy the Pepr Module**

-   Most of the time, you'll likely be iterating on a module with `perp dev` for real-time feedback and validation Once you are ready to move beyond the local dev environment, Pepr provides deployment and build tools you can use.
+   Most of the time, you'll likely be iterating on a module with `pepr dev` for real-time feedback and validation Once you are ready to move beyond the local dev environment, Pepr provides deployment and build tools you can use.

    `pepr deploy` - you can use this command to build your module and deploy it into any K8s cluster your current `kubecontext` has access to.
 This setup is ideal for CI systems during testing, but is not recommended for production use.
 See [`pepr deploy`](./cli.md#pepr-deploy) for more info.